olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

    <p style="font-size:20px"><b>What is a GPU hackathon?</b></p>

-A GPU hackathon is a 5-day coding event in which teams of developers port their own applications to run on GPUs, or optimize their applications that already run on GPUs.
+A GPU hackathon is a multi-day coding event in which teams of developers port their own applications to run on GPUs, or optimize their applications that already run on GPUs.
 Each team consists of 3 or more developers who are intimately familiar with (some part of) their application, and they work alongside 1 or